Paola Di Benedetto: Career

 From 8 January to 8 April 2020 he took part in the fourth edition of Grande Fratello VIP, led by Alfonso Signorini, coming out the winner with 56% of the preferences against Paolo Ciavarro, deciding to donate the entire prize money of 100.000 euros to charity to Mediafriends to support the fight against COVID-19 and not only half as required by the regulation.
 With this victory she is the eighth woman to win an edition of the Grande Fratello format and the second woman to win an edition of the VIP version of the reality show.

 In autumn 2020 he hosted the Disconnessi On the Road, together with Paolo Ciavarro and Giulia Salemi, broadcast in the late evening on Italia 1.
 On 10 November 2020, she publishes her first book published by Mondadori Rizzoli, Se ci credi.
 Ci vogliono testa e cuore.
 In the same year he participated as a competitor in the program Giù in 60 secondi - Adrenalina ad alta quota.
 Always 2020 he participated in the program E poi c'è Cattelan, broadcast on Sky Uno with the conduct of Alessandro Cattelan.

 From 2020 she starts working as a radio host for radios such as RTL 102.5 and Radio Zeta.
 In 2021 she was the victim of the Scherzi a parte program, broadcast on Canale 5 with the conduct of Enrico Papi.
 In 2021 and 2022 she hosted Hot Factor and Ante Factor, both spin-offs of X Factor broadcast on Sky Uno and TV8.
 In the same years she hosted RTL 102.5 Power Hits Estate.

 In 2022 he conducted on Rai 1 together with Roberta Capua and Ciro Priello PrimaFestival, spin-off of the Sanremo Music Festival.
 In the same year he participated as a competitor in the game show Soliti ignoti - Il ritorno, broadcast on Rai 1 with the conduction of Amadeus and took part in the Acqua Vitasnella commercial.
-Nel 2022 conduce insieme a Jody Cecchetto e Camilla Ghini Radio Zeta Future Hits Live, in onda su TV8 e RTL 102.5 TV.
+In 2022 he hosts together with Jody Cecchetto and Camilla Ghini Radio Zeta Future Hits Live, broadcast on TV8 and RTL 102.5 TV.
 On January 31, 2023 he participated as a competitor in the Millennials team together with Emanuel Caserio, Alessandro Egger and Soleil Sorge in the Boomerissima program, broadcast on Rai 2 with the conduction of Alessia Marcuzzi.
+In the same year he took part in the music video Come vuoi by Geolier.